-RECOGNITION and PUBLIC UNDERSTANDING
+RECOGNITION AND PUBLIC UNDERSTANDING

-Exhibition Place is better known for specific uses or events (i.e., the location of the CNE, Honda Indy, Home Show or BMO Field) than for its comprehensive role in operating and managing a diverse portfolio of businesses as well as maintaining parkland and heritage buildings.
-As a result, Exhibition Place is neither seen nor acknowledged by Torontonians as the progressive, custodian of the key City asset of Exhibition Place.
+Exhibition Place is better known for specific uses or events (i.e., the location of the CNE, Honda Indy, National Home Show or BMO Field) than for its comprehensive role in operating and managing a diverse portfolio of businesses, as well as, maintaining parkland, heritage buildings, and public art.
+As a result, Exhibition Place is neither seen nor acknowledged by Torontonians as the progressive custodian of the key city asset of Exhibition Place.
 Over the next three years, Exhibition Place will better communicate its role and value to the City of Toronto and to Torontonians.

-- 1. Develop a comprehensive communication plan to increase the public's understanding of the role held by Exhibition Place: - Establish a broad messaging platform enunciating Exhibition Place's key attributes and value proposition.
-This platform will provide ongoing updates of specific event activity directed to the following recipients: - City and Provincial political staff and elected representatives. - Media outlets: print, broadcast, and digital. - Tenants and annual event organizers. - Enhance use of Social Media channels to position and personalize Exhibition Place and its tenant's activities with the younger demographic residing in the urban core. - 2.
-Differentiate the role of Exhibition Place as custodian (i.e., heritage land and buildings), landlord (e.g., Liberty

-Grand), partner (e.g., CNE) and business operator (e.g., Enercare Centre) and the value generated through these roles:

-• Reinforce the "Gathering Place" focus of Exhibition Place.

-- Promote this unique positioning across local, national, and international outlets. - Promote the attributes of the Enercare and Allstream facilities within a unique setting to meeting and event organizers.
+- Develop a comprehensive communication plan to increase the public's understanding of the role held by Exhibition Place: - Establish a broad messaging platform enunciating Exhibition Place's key attributes and value proposition.
+This platform will provide ongoing updates of specific event activity directed to the following recipients: - City and provincial political staff and elected representatives. - Media outlets: print, broadcast, and digital. - o Tenants and annual event organizers. - Neighbouring communities such as Parkdale, Liberty Village, Fort York, Bathurst Quay, and City Place. - Enhance use of Social Media channels to position and personalize Exhibition Place and its tenant's activities with the younger demographic residing in the urban core. - Differentiate the role of Exhibition Place as custodian and steward (i.e. parkland, buildings, listed and designated structures, and public art); landlord (e.g. Liberty Grand, Toronto Police Service Mounted Unit); partner (e.g. Cerise, BMO Field); and events business operator (e.g. Energage Centre, Beanfield Centre, Better Living Centre, Centre, - (e.g. Enercare Centre, Beanfield Centre, Better Living Centre, Queen Elizabeth Exhibit Hall) and the value generated through these roles: - Reinforce the "Gathering Place" focus of Exhibition Place. - Promote this unique positioning across local, national, and international outlets. - Promote the attributes of the Enercare and Beanfield Centres within a unique setting to meeting and event organizers.

-3. Reaffirm and enhance the profile of the Exhibition Place heritage mandate:

-- Develop guidelines for preservation, conservation, renovation and/or redevelopment for each significant heritage asset. - Enhance archeological understanding of the site through assessment and development of heritage plans. - Develop and implement directions to position/refurbish heritage displays across the site.
+- 3. Reaffirm and enhance the profile of the Exhibition Place cultural mandate: - Develop guidelines for preservation, conservation, renovation and/or redevelopment for each significant heritage asset. - Enhance archaeological understanding of the site through assessment and development of heritage plans. - Develop and implement directions to position/refurbish heritage displays across the site.

 Exhibition Place is seen as the event and entertainment gathering place of Toronto.
-Exhibition Place is acknowledged as an effective and efficient steward of City assets as well as a significant contributor to economic growth and public enjoyment.
+Exhibition Place is acknowledged as an effective and efficient steward of city assets, as well as, a significant contributor to economic growth and public enjoyment.

-ORGANIZATION and STAFFING
+ORGANIZATION AND STAFFING

 Exhibition Place staff interact with our customers and tenants on a daily basis.
-We understand our success is a direct result of efficient processes, training and the provision of appropriate technology to carry out all functions in an effective manner.
+We understand our success is a direct result of efficient processes, training, and the provision of appropriate technology to carry out all functions in an effective manner.
 To that end, we will deliver a well-constructed Customer Service Strategy that empowers all of our employees to meet each customer's expectation.